 are you looking for a safe place?

-Are you feeling alone or misunderstood or sad or even maybe a bit crazy?
+Are you feeling alone or misunderstood or sad or stuck or even maybe a bit crazy?

 Are you in a difficult Christian marriage?
 Separated or divorced?
 A single mom?